-If every one of your clients understood these three things about you would win their confidence and business every time.
+If your clients understood these three things about you would win their business every time.

 Lot’s of columnists write about confidence – how to get it, how to know if you have it, how to keep it up – so I know you don’t need to hear about yet another path to confidence.
 What I do want to discuss today is how to use the confidence you already have, the confidence you have earned from real work experience and learning.

 You all have this in you – I know you do.

 Confidence is defined as a belief that you can do something well, a belief that you have the ability to succeed at something and lastly a feeling that something is true.
 If every one of your clients understood these three things about you – you would win their business every time.

 For a consultant who sells professional services this is more important to practice than anything else.
 Talking about products and services is secondary in importance.
 When clients are buying your professional services, they are buying you – your time, your knowledge, your confidence.

 Let’s think about how you would build belief and a feeling of confidence in your clients with three simple steps.